darklang/docs/docs/discussion/structured-editing.md

 ## Comments

-To add comments to your Dark code, start a line with `let _ =` and add a string containing the comment you'd like to include.
+To add comments to your Darklang code, start a line with `let _ =` and add a string containing the comment you'd like to include.

 ![Option Example](/img/language/comment.png)